 There’s no single right answer.
 It depends on how you use your laptop.

-What I Do Personally
+What I Do Personally?

 During the day, I use Sleep.
 It’s quick and convenient.